 Janice still posts fresh content too, of course.
 She likes to talk about why one would travel solo, as well as how to do it.

-Check the blog out here:
+Check this travel blog out here.

 Here’s a quote where Janice talks about some of her favourite destinations:

 “For solo travel I like going off the beaten path a bit.
 While I have done London and Paris solo (and wouldn’t miss such iconic cities) I really love going to places with smaller populations where I have a better chance of meeting people.
 Ambleside in the Lake District of England was wonderful.
 Another hiking holiday was Torres del Paine in Patagonia.
 State-side, places like Bar Harbor, Maine or even Rochester, New York.
 I absolutely loved Chautatuqua Institution in Chautauqua, New York – it’s like a summer university for adults with week-long courses.
 I’m going back this summer.
 I loved it so much that I offered to teach a course on blogging and social media for beginners.”